bakkot/proposal-frozen-set/README.md

+**Note**: there is now a more active proposal over at [proposal-readonly-collections](https://github.com/tc39/proposal-readonly-collections).
+Your efforts are best directed there.

 # Frozen sets

 JavaScript has sets and objects.
 It has a convenient way of getting [frozen objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).
 It has no convenient way to get frozen sets.